Summary

 - Plan, schedule, produce, & and host livestream discussions, aka onAircasts (e.g., with government representatives; with subject matter experts on issues of interest)

-- Direct one of the 50 State Hubs on the platform (e.g., Virginia, Georgia, Michigan)
+- Direct one of the 50 State Hubs in the network (e.g., Virginia, Georgia, Michigan)

 - Develop social media channels (i.e., VA onAir, US onAir)